MoPatel30/MoPatel30/README.md

 ### I am a second year at Loyola University Chicago majoring in Computer Science and minoring in Mathematics.

+### Currently building the next decentralized video protocol/platform with transparent monetization @GlassProtocol.

 ### Visit my portfolio page to learn more about me: https://mo-patel-portfolio.wixsite.com/portfolio

-### Currently in search of Internship opportunities for Summer 2021 (Help me if you can!)